-Can I move onto campus before Friday, August 21?
+Can I move onto campus before Friday, August 19 at Fall Orientation?

-Only Fall athletes who are required to be here for practices, International Students and those students returning from August LaVida will be permitted to move in prior to Friday.
+Only Fall athletes who are required to be here for practices, International Students and those students returning from August LaVida will be permitted to move in prior to Friday (Fall Move In Day).
 Any other early move-in request or exception must be approved well in advance by the Director of Orientation and the Director of Housing.

 If we are coming from a long distance, are there recommended accommodations?

 For a list of local accommodations and special rates for the Gordon community, visit www.gordon.edu/areahotels.

 How do I get to campus if I'm flying in alone?

 If you need transportation and you are flying by yourself, please indicate that on your Orientation Registration and we will be in touch via email.
 The Orientation Staff is happy to provide you a ride from the airport.
 If you have any questions, please feel free to email us at Orienation@gordon.edu.